Skip to main content

 • “Costs seem fixed with no supply and demand mechanics.”

-• “The gameplay is calming – except for those moments that you finally find your target ship and you lose it again because the sailor in the crow’s nest is apparently wearing an eye-patch, limiting his line of sight to that of a mere few metres.”
+• “The gameplay is calming – except for those moments when you finally find your target ship and lose it again because the sailor in the crow’s nest has limited line of sight.”

 • graphics